Neah Bay Washington. Here is info about Neah Bay, Cape Flattery and Tatoosh Island, restaurants, lodging, camping, and things to do, plus many photos.

 Filled with fishing vessels, encircled with homes and businesses, the Makah Marina is the central point in town, as fishing, whaling and canoeing are essential activities in this community.

 Neah Bay is located at the farthest northwestern coastal edge of the state of Washington.
 Maybe you didn't think about Washington having a north coast?
-It might be the wildest, most remote location on the map, sitting on the edge where the Strait of Juan de Fuca meets the Pacific Ocean, capturing the wettest of weather.
+It might be the wildest, most remote location on the map, sitting on the edge where the Strait of Juan de Fuca meets the Pacific Ocean, capturing exceedingly wet weather.
 It's truly a spectacular place.

 Dense tree stands cover the land, while sea stacks stand guard amidst the churning waves.
 Sea birds skim along while orcas and porpoises play in the ocean waters.
 On a clear day, the view across the Strait of Juan de Fuca to the north reveals Vancouver Island, Canada.